paraspell/xcm-router/README.md

 ##  Function pattern XCM Router example - Automatic exchange selection (Based on best price)

-If you wish to have exchange chain selection based on best price outcome, you can opt for automatic exchange selection method.
+If you wish to have an exchange chain selection based on the best price outcome, you can opt for an automatic exchange selection method.
 This method can be selected by **not using**  `exchange:` parameter in the call.
-Router will then automatically select the best exchange chain for you based on the best price outcome.
+The router will then automatically select the best exchange chain for you based on the best price outcome.

 ```js
 await transfer({